ariannasg/python3-essential-training/README.md

 - Manipulating data with str functions, justifications, etc
 - Sorting with key parameters, functions from the operator module, etc
 - Using efficient arrays for enforcing the type rules of a given data set
+- Using the Array bisection algorithm to for maintaining a list in sorted order without having to sort the list after each insertion
 - Creating temporary files and directories
 - Reading and writing CSV and ZIP files
 - Generating unique identifiers